oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 A tool may read and write the register state of a stopped device thread.

 Registers are grouped into sets of similar registers.
-The types of register sets supported by a device can be queried using ${t}DebugGetRegisterSetProperties.
+The types of register sets supported by a device can be queried using
+%if ver < 1.5:
+${t}DebugGetRegisterSetProperties.
+%endif
+%if ver >= 1.5:
+${t}DebugGetRegisterSetProperties and ${t}DebugGetThreadRegisterSetProperties.
+The former provides general information about the register sets supported on a device.
+The latter provides the concrete register set for the argument thread.
+The register set may depend on dynamic properties and may change between stops.
+%endif
 The register set properties specify details about each register set, such as the maximum number of registers in each set, and whether the register set is read-only.

 The actual type of registers is device-specific and will be defined by the device vendor.

+The following pseudo-code demonstrates obtaining register set properties for a device:

 .. parsed-literal::